Kristen Kwan, PhD. Assistant Professor.

 Hannah Gordon, PhD.
 Postdoctoral Researcher

 Hannah is from Renton, Washington.
 She completed her undergraduate studies in Cellular and Molecular Biology at Pacific University in Forest Grove, Oregon, and worked with Anthea Letsou at the University of Utah for her PhD.
 Hannah has a background in microbiology/pathology, lipid metabolism, and neurodegeneration and is excited to apply her experience in Drosophila melanogaster and the awesome power of genetics to her next adventures in Danio rerio.
-When she is not at the bench, Hannah takes full advantage of the Utah outdoors with her partner, Alex, and dog, Milo.
+When she is not at the bench, Hannah takes full advantage of the Utah outdoors with her partner, Tyson, and dog, Milo.